puppetlabs/iac/_posts/2020-07-03-status-update.md

 Tuesday, Daiana had her last exam from college, now she is officially an engineer and she started the work on the docker and kubernetes modules.

+## Michael Lombardi got a well deserved promotion

+Michael Lombardi is now a Senior Software Engineer.
+Well done, Michael, the promotion was long overdue and truly deserved.
+Thank you Michael for the hard work!
+Congratulations!

 ## Apache module work in progress

 This week sees a lot of excellent community contributions in `v5.5.0` of the [puppetlabs-apache](